Anomalous Purcell decay of strongly driven inhomogeneous emitters coupled to a cavity: Experimental details and results

-We fabricate these Er:TiO$_2$ on Si 1D photonic crystal cavities as outlined previously\cite{Dibos2022}, but with additional steps to selectively undercut the inverse tapers without damaging the Si and TiO$_2$ (complete fabrication flow is provided in Fig.~S2, SI).
+We fabricate these Er:TiO$_2$ on Si 1D photonic crystal cavities as outlined previously\cite{Dibos2022}, but with additional steps to selectively undercut the inverse tapers without damaging the Si and TiO$_2$ (complete fabrication flow is provided in the SI, Fig.~S2a).
 We deposit a device protection layer of conformal thermal ALD alumina, which covers the top surface of the sample as well as the exposed sidewalls and end facet of the inverse taper.
 We then cleave the SOI chip adjacent to the termini of the tapers via a precision cleaver under an optical microscope.
-After this, we perform an isotropic etch of the Si handle layer via XeF$_2$ etching, followed by vapor HF (VHF) etching to undercut the buried SiO$_2$.
+After this, we perform an isotropic etch of the Si handle layer via XeF$_2$, followed by vapor HF (VHF) etching to undercut the buried SiO$_2$.
 After sufficient VHF exposure to fully remove the 2 $\mu$m buried oxide layer underneath the suspended portion of the taper, we strip the protective alumina layer using a wet etchant and anneal the sample.
-Optical and SEM images of the final devices are shown in Figures \ref{fig:1}b and \ref{fig:1}c, respectively.
-It should be noted that as long as the vapor processes yield a lateral undercut length of at least 4 $\mu$m of the 14 $\mu$m taper (like those shown in Fig.~\ref{fig:1}b-c), the mode is sufficiently waveguided such that minimal light is lost into the substrate (Fig.~S1a, SI).
+SEM and optical images of the final devices are shown in Figures \ref{fig:1}b and S2b (SI), respectively.
+It should be noted that as long as the vapor processes yield a lateral undercut length of at least 4 $\mu$m of the 14 $\mu$m taper, the mode is sufficiently waveguided such that minimal light is lost into the substrate (Fig.~S1a, SI).